jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ### Feed forward and backpropagation with sigmoid or ReLU

-The derivative for ReLU function:
+The derivative for the ReLU function is:

 $$
 f(x)=\text{max}(0,x)